Wednesday Nights of Petri Nets and their Extensions (WN-PNE)

 WN-PNE is a virtual event that brings together Petri net researches and enthusiasts from all around the world working on the theory and practice of Petri nets and their extensions (data-aware, multi-agent, algebraic/logic, time etc.).
 The focus of the event is to present ongoing research as well as more foundational contributions to the domain, and provide opportunities for discussion on possible future developments.
 We also hope that WN-PNE will inspire young researchers and help to foster new collaborations.

-The talks are planned to happen every Wednesday at 17:00 (CET/UTC+1) in a dedicated Zoom meeting (the link will be provided to all registered participants in advance and published at this page), starting on Wednesday, February 3 of 2021.
+The talks happen every Wednesday at 17:00 (CET/UTC+1) in a dedicated Zoom meeting (the link will be provided to all registered participants in advance and published at this page), starting on Wednesday, February 3 of 2021.
 Each talk lasts for 1 hour with additional time given for question answering, and its recording will be made public on this webpage.
 The seminars will continue in autumn of 2021 after the summer break.

-Please register here if you want to receive notifications about the upcoming seminars and Zoom-links for the webinars.
+Please subscribe if you want to receive notifications about the upcoming seminars and Zoom-links for the webinars.

 Modeling and Describing Behavior along Multiple Behavioral Dimensions

 Associate Professor, Analytics for Information Systems group at the Technische Universiteit Eindhoven

 Abstract: Processes are a key application area for formal models of concurrency.
 Petri nets shaped both research and industrial process modeling languages, tools, and analysis techniques like no other discipline from basic model syntax up to automated discovery of process models from event data.
 The most adopted model-driven techniques are centered around describing and analyzing the control-flow of a well-structured process instance in isolation – within this single dimension one could argue the case to be “solved”.